 - a.
-The Student must submit a formal, written request for re-entry to the program to the Program Director of Diagnostic Medical Sonography a minimum of three months prior to the start of the semester the student is requesting to re-enter.
+The student must submit a formal, written request for re-admission to the program to the Department Chair of Medical Imaging Sciences a minimum of three months prior to the start of the semester the student is requesting to re-enter.
 The formal written request should include: - Full name and H number - Courses/Semester/Year for which they are applying. - The reasons for previous withdrawal - Detailed plan of action outlining changes that will increase the probability of success and program completion. - b.
-The Program Director and Department Chair evaluates the request and verifies that the student satisfies the conditions for re-entry. - c.
+The Department Chair evaluates the request and verifies that the student satisfies the conditions for re-admission. - c.
 The Department Chair convenes a meeting of the program's re-admissions committee following the students' completion of the Knowledge Verification Examinations.
-The committee will approve or disapprove the candidates request for re-entry.
-The decision of this committee is final. - d.
+The committee will approve or disapprove the candidates request for re-admission.
+The decision of this committee is final.

+d.
 The department chair will inform the student of the decision made by the re-admission committee no later than two weeks prior the start of the semester.